-4 Implementing human and social behaviors
+384 4.
+Implementing human and social behaviors

-During evacuation, occupants may refer to their previous knowledge of the building, visual perceptions of the floor, and social cues, such as the presence of group members and others' movements, to determine their evacuation routes.
-This section describes a number of examples to illustrate the capability of SAFEgress to simulate some plausible behaviors exhibited by occupants in emergencies.
+385 During evacuation, occupants may refer to their previous knowledge of the building, visual perceptions 386 of the floor, and social cues, such as the presence of group members and others' movements, to determine 387 their evacuation routes.
+This section describes a number of examples to illustrate the capability of 388 SAFEgress to simulate some plausible behaviors exhibited by occupants in emergencies.
 These behaviors include following building features, following familiar exits, group behavior, and herding behavior.
 In each example, we discuss the motivation and observation of the behavior, as well as describe the implementation in the prototype.

-4.1 Following cues from building features
+4.1.
+Following cues from building features

-The spatial arrangement of exit signs with different visual displays is the important factor that can affect the movement pattern (O'Neill 1991; Johnson and Feinberg 1997).
+The spatial arrangement of exit signs with different visual displays are important factors that can affect the movement pattern (O'Neill, 1991; Johnson and Feinberg, 1997).
 In situations where the occupants are unfamiliar with the environment, people rely heavily on the information from the signage to guide their navigation.
 Therefore, exit signs should be arranged in a proper way to provide markings of exits and escape routes in buildings and to assist the occupants in leaving the buildings effectively in case of emergency.

-In SAFEgress, each agent can decide their navigation based on the perceived floor objects representing the building features, such as exit signs and doors as described in Sect.
-3.3.2.
-At each simulation step, the agents detect visible floor objects and navigate the space according to the direction given by the floor objects.
-Figure 7 illustrates the process that an agent navigates the space by perceiving and following the guidance from the visible floor objects and escaping via visible exits.
-Initially, the agent chooses to navigate toward the only visible floor object, which is the door as shown in Fig. 7a.
-After exiting the room via the visible door, the agent detects new floor objects that are the two exit signs (Sign 1 and Sign 2).
-As the agent detects more than one visible objects, the agent weighs each object according to three criteria: (1) the object type (namely exits, doors, and signs), (2) the distance of the object from the agent, and (3) the number of times of prior visits to the object.
-Because both objects are "sign" objects and have not been visited before by the agent, the agent chooses to navigate toward the nearest sign, Sign 1, which is indicated in Fig. 7b.
-Upon arriving at Sign 1, the agent evaluates all visible objects and chooses to go to Sign 2 (Fig. 7b).
-As the agent moves near Sign 2, the agent detects a new floor object, Exit 1; the agent then weighs all the visible floor objects, chooses to go to Exit 1, and exits the floor (Fig. 7c).
+399 In SAFE gress, each agent can decide their navigation based on the perceived floor objects representing the building features, such as exit signs and doors as described in Section 3.3.2.
+At each simulation step, 400 the agents detect visible floor objects and navigate the space according to the direction given by the floor 401 objects.
+Figure 7 illustrates the process that an agent navigates the space by perceiving and following the 402 guidance from the visible floor objects and escaping via visible exits.
+Initially, the agent chooses to navigate 403 404 toward the only visible floor object, which is the door as shown in Figure 7a.
+After exiting the room via the visible door, the agent detects new floor objects, which are the two exit signs (Sign 1 and Sign 2).
+As the 405 agent detects more than one visible objects, the agent weighs each object according to three criteria: (1) the 406 object type (namely exits, doors, and signs), (2) the distance of the object from the agent, and (3) the number 407 408 of times of prior visits to the object.
+Because both objects are "sign" objects and have not been visited 409 before by the agent, the agent chooses to navigate toward the nearest sign, Sign 1, which is indicated in Figure 7b.
+Upon arriving at Sign 1, the agent evaluates all visible objects and chooses to go to Sign 2 (Figure 410 7b).
+As the agent moves near Sign 2, the agent detects a new floor object, Exit 1; the agent then weighs all 411 the visible floor objects, chooses to go to Exit 1, and exits the floor (Figure 7c).
+412